adrianadermon/CV/CV.md

 * The Danish National Centre for Social Research (SFI), Copenhagen, October 2012.

 ## Conference and workshop presentations

+* Meeting of the Society for the Study of Economic Inequality (ECINEQ), New York, July 2017.

 * Allied Social Sciences Associations Annual Meeting (ASSA), Chicago, January 2017.